The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 Can the IRS Take More Than 10 Years to Collect Tax Debts?

 Sometimes, the IRS takes over 10 years to collect tax debts.
-This happens when an event causes the clock to stop ticking on the statute of limitations and extends the deadline.
+This happens when an event stops the clock on the statute of limitations and extends the deadline.
 This is called tolling the statute of limitations.

 For example, imagine that you have five years left until the statute of limitations expires.
 Then, you take an action that pauses the clock for two months.
 At the end of those two months, you still have five years left on the statute of limitations.
 If the clock had not stopped, you would only have four years and 10 months left.